margo/specification/system-design/app-interoperability/application-package-definition.md

 > We will also discuss how we should handle secure container registries that require a username and password.
 >
 > **Investigation Needed**: We need to determine what impact, if any, using 3rd party helm charts has on being Margo compliant.
+>
+> **Investigation Needed**: Missing in the current specification are ways to define the compatibility information (resources required to run, application dependencies) as well as required infrastructure  services  such as storage, message queues/bus, reverse proxy, or authentication/authorization/accounting.

 If either one cannot be implemented it MAY be omitted but Margo RECOMMENDS defining components for both Helm Chart **AND** Docker Compose packages to strengthen interoperability and applicability.